 For the history buff, staying in a historic lodge or cabin offers a bucket list experience.
-You can get outdoors and enjoy the varied climate across the state and enjoy a bit of history in one of the lodges or cabins.
+You can get outdoors, enjoy the varied state climate, and enjoy a bit of history in one of the lodges or cabins.
 These are my recommendations for the best Texas State Park lodges and cabins across the state.
-You can learn a lot about the history of Texas State Parks in the book, Texas State Parks and the CCC: The Legacy of the Civilian Conservation Corps.
+You can learn a lot about the history of Texas State Parks in the book Texas State Parks and the CCC: The Legacy of the Civilian Conservation Corps.

 History of State Park Lodges and Cabins

 During the Great Depression, hard times befell many Americans.
 When the new president, Franklin D. Roosevelt, took office, he offered a solution to put young men of all races to work.

 The New Deal work programs helped develop outdoor recreation sites across the U.S. The Civilian Conservation Corps (CCC) organized young men from 18 to 25 into companies and dispatched them across the U.S. to live and work in remote areas.